 Jim Jordan, four other Republicans chosen by House Minority Leader Kevin McCarthy to serve on panel investigating Jan.
-6 riots
+6 riot

 “The mission is to make the facts that never put the Capitol Police or this Capitol in that position again,” McCarthy said.
 “You should never allow this place to be overrun.
 We will have protests and others again, it should never get to this situation.”

-McCarthy’s choice for lead Republican on the panel, however, came out swinging against Democrats Monday night.
+McCarthy’s choice for lead Republican on the panel, however, came out swinging against Democrats on Monday night.

 In his statement, Banks criticized Pelosi by name, arguing that the speaker “created this committee solely to malign conservatives and to justify the Left’s authoritarian agenda.”
-He also suggested the committee should focus not just on Jan.
-6 but also on “the hundreds of violent political riots last summer,” a proposal that Democrats earlier rejected.
+He also suggested that the committee should focus not just on Jan.
+6, but also on “the hundreds of violent political riots last summer,” a proposal that Democrats earlier rejected.

 “I will not allow this committee to be turned into a forum for condemning millions of Americans because of their political beliefs,” Banks said.